pump30/ase/README.md

 ### 1. Clone Repository & Import

-:exclamation:**Please do NOT FORK, and do NOT OPEN PULL REQUESTS on this repo** exclamation:
+:exclamation:**Please do NOT FORK, and do NOT OPEN PULL REQUESTS on this repo** :exclamation:

 1. Clone this repository to your local machine